cunla/fakeredis-py/.github/CONTRIBUTING.md

 ## Join The Project Team
-If you wish to be added to the project team as a collaborator, please send a message to daniel.maruani@gmail.com with explanation.
+If you wish to be added to the project team as a collaborator, please send a message to daniel@moransoftware.ca with explanation.

 <!-- omit in toc -->
 ## Attribution